The Fiery Flying Serpent

 The scriptural word “flying” in the original Hebrew is of interest.
 About it, Goertzen writes:

-The Hebrew word for “fiery snake,” saraph, is even more interesting.
-It is used by the prophet Isaiah to describe the angelic beings that fly around God’s heavenly throne (Isaiah 6) and comes from a root that means “to burn” or “to kindle.”
-I believe that these angelic beings appeared to be like the fiery flying serpent that Isaiah knew in his day.
-It would be akin to John’s recording of these creatures in Revelation 4:6-8, where he likens these six-winged angelic beings to specific animals.
-But unlike John, Isaiah did not see their faces in his vision; for they covered their heads with two wings and their legs with two wings, leaving only their hands (vs 6) and trunks uncovered.
-They looked like svelte, glowing winged serpents.
-It is likely that the N.T. author also referenced these fiery angelic saraphs when writing to the Hebrews: “Who maketh his angels spirits, and his ministers a flame of fire” (Hebrews 1:7).
-The emphasis is on the seraph’s bright, fiery nature.
+The same Hebrew word saraph is employed by the prophet Isaiah to describe the heavenly beings that fly around God’s throne (Isaiah 6) and comes from a root that means “to burn” or “to kindle.”
+Could it be that these attendants appeared to be like the fiery flying serpents that Isaiah knew in his day?
+It would be akin to John’s recording of them in Revelation 4:6-8, where he likens these six-winged seraphim to specific animals.
+But unlike John, Isaiah did not see their faces in his vision; for they covered their heads with two wings and their legs with two wings, leaving only their hands (v.
+6) and trunks uncovered.
+Perhaps they looked to him like svelte, glowing winged serpents [Figure 1].
+While some commentators believe that the seraphim have nothing in common with the serpents except the name (Motyer, 1993, p.
+76) most hold that there was some visual similarity.

 The only other circumstance in which this Hebrew word saraph is used in scripture is the famous event involving snakes in Numbers 21 (and recounted in Deuteronomy 8:15).
 The children of Israel had been forced to travel south towards the gulf of Akaba (into what is modern Saudi Arabia) because the nation of Edom had refused them passage.
 Lacking water and increasingly contemptuous of the manna, these murmuring Israelites faced God’s judgment.